cern-eos/xrootd/src/XrdApps/XrdClJCachePlugin/README.md

 ```
 followed by a data blob of ```<size>``` bytes.

 The advantage of the journal approach is that unlike in a page cache like XCACHE, only requested data is cached!
-There is no such thing as pagesize.
+There is no such thing as pagesize or page alignment of requests.

 When a file is opened for reading and a journal exists, the journal is scanned on startup and stored in a red-black tree structure.
 If in subsequent readings new pages are requested, the journal is appended accordingly and supports even re-writing and merging of chunks (which is not required for read-only caching).